Salvation by Love, through Love.

 Quit just flappin' your gums about it and do what Jesus did.
 Follow God's holy days.
 Join the rest of the Body in remembering the past, practicing the present, and rehearsing the future aspects of the Father's feasts and festivals.

 See our Manna page for more information, and our free Manna booklet for dates and Scripture for reading.
-There is also the free download Mo'edim Hebrew Calendar Software for your computer.
+There is also the free download Mo'edim Hebrew Calendar Software (under Moadim, look for Windows download just above the Moadim for Mac heading) for your computer.
 Torah Resource also has some great articles.

 Remember days start the evening before.
 The Word of God Ministries uses the current rabbinical calendar.
 Not because it's the most accurate (it's not) but because in love the Body can stay more unified.